yakup-ayata/csharp-for-everybody/Address Book Application/README.md

 ## Getting Started
 - To run this application, you'll need to have the .NET Framework installed on your system.
 - Once you have .NET installed, you can compile and run the application.
-- Alternatively, you can use an integrated development environment (IDE) like Visual Studio to open and run the application.
+- Alternatively, you can use an integrated development environment (IDE) like Microsoft Visual Studio to open and run the application.

 ## Usage
 When you run the application, you'll see a menu with several options:

-1. View Contacts - displays a list of all contacts in the address book
+1. View Contacts - Displays a list of all contacts in the address book
-1. Add Contact - adds a new contact to the address book
+2. Add Contact - Adds a new contact to the address book
-1. Edit Contact - edits an existing contact in the address book
+3. Edit Contact - Edits an existing contact in the address book
-1. Delete Contact - deletes a contact from the address book
+4. Delete Contact - Deletes a contact from the address book
-1. Exit - exits the application
+5. Exit - Exits the application

 To select an option, enter the corresponding number and press Enter.